riku-heinonen/wolt-pre-assignment-2020/README.md

 2. /restaurants/search/q=\<tag\>&lat=\<lat\>&lon=\<lon\>
     * For accessing all data of the restaurants which match the parameters in the query string.
 In the URL \<lat\> and \<lon\> represent the latitude and longitude of a restaurant and \<tag\> a tag included in the restaurant's data.
-The API returns all restaurants that match the tag and are less than 3 kilometers away from the queried location.
+The API returns all restaurants that mention the queried tag in their name, description or tags and are less than 3 kilometers away from the queried location.

 ## Tests
-The server can be tested with [*pytest*](https://docs.pytest.org/en/latest/) (included in requirements.txt) by simply running:
+The server can be unit tested with [pytest](https://docs.pytest.org/en/latest/) (included in requirements.txt) by simply running:
 ```
 pytest
 ```